S3RNON/Story/writing/story.md

 Standing on top of a million burnt corpses, ready to burn more.
 The echoes of a thousand footsteps thunder around the world.
-One finger pointed at his head the devil proclaims
+One finger pointed at his head, the devil of all Earth proclaims
 "*I feel awful*".